Coldwater High School (Michigan)

 Coldwater High School is a public high school in Coldwater, Michigan with approximately 1000 students.
-It is part of the Coldwater Community School district and is fully accredited by the North Central Association of Colleges and Schools.
+It is part of the Coldwater Community Schools district and is fully accredited by the North Central Association of Colleges and Schools.

 Athletics

-Coldwater High School mascot is the cardinal.
+Coldwater High School's mascot is the cardinal.
 Coldwater is a Class A school in the MHSAA that participates in the Interstate Eight Athletic Conference (I-8) with Hastings, Harper Creek, Jackson Northwest, Jackson Lumen Christi, Marshall, Parma Western, and Pennfield.
 For many years Coldwater's main rival was Sturgis for whom they played against in the Twin Valley and SMAC-East.
 In football, the two schools played for the "Silver Football" every year until 2013 when the two schools left the SMAC-East and Sturgis joined the Wolverine Conference.

 Sports sponsored by Coldwater High School include: